troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 IMDB Support
 ------------

 Experimental IMDB support is included.
-Currently many steps needs to be performed manually, but they will be automated in the future.

 This feature adds details to the generated xmltv from IMDB such as ratings for shows, URL information, etc. This is useful since